OUR STORY SO FAR...

 Samla continued to develop programmes for various age groups ranging from the tweens aged 9-12 years, teens aged 13-19 and the younger adult generation from 20 onwards.

 Sadly, the growth of this programme was abruptly disrupted when Etrily sustained a head injury at work in 2004.
-Being incapacitated by the head injury interrupted the vision of spreading awareness of the ‘Samla’ lifestyle programme.
+Being incapacitated by the head injury interrupted the vision of spreading awareness of the ‘Samla’ vision.
 What drove Etrily back to the ‘Samla’ path was losing a number of friends, loved ones and some dear clients to cancer.
 She joined the campaign for safe cosmetics and continued research on the dangers of chemicals present in our skin care and household products.
 This research was able to provide us with an extensive database of information on reliable sources of safe and simple body care.

 the 10 day cleanse wanted to try it out.